milvus-io/milvus-docs/site/en/getstarted/run-milvus-k8s/install_cluster-helm.md

 In the above command, `my-release` is the release name, and `milvus/milvus` is the locally installed chart repository.
 To use a different name, replace `my-release` with the one you see fit.

 The command above deploys a Milvus cluster with its components and dependencies using default configurations.
-To customize these settings, modify the Milvus configuration YAML file.
-For details on configuration parameters, refer to [Configure Milvus with Helm Charts](https://milvus.io/docs/configure-helm.md) and [Milvus System Configurations Checklist](https://milvus.io/docs/system_configuration.md).
+To customize these settings, we recommend you use the [Milvus Sizing Tool](https://milvus.io/tools/sizing) to adjust the configurations based on your actual data size and then download the corresponding YAML file.
+To learn more about configuration parameters, refer to [Milvus System Configurations Checklist](https://milvus.io/docs/system_configuration.md).

 <div class="alert note">
   <ul>